receipt-quintet/luminous-harbor/README.md

 - contracts/
   Solidity contracts deployed on Base Sepolia for testnet validation:
-  - your_contract.sol — minimal deployment validation contract
+  - BaseStorageManager.sol — A contract designed to manage storage operations on Base Sepolia.
+Users can store, retrieve, and delete simple data types.
+Ideal for demonstrating how smart contracts handle basic data storage and retrieval, useful for tutorials and basic decentralized app (dApp) examples.
-  - your_contract.sol — stateful contract for interaction testing
+  - BaseVotingSystem.sol — A simple voting contract to demonstrate how users can cast votes and tally results on-chain.
+This contract is a great example for governance tutorials, voting systems in dApps, and showcasing Base Sepolia's handling of decentralized decision-making
-  - your_contract.sol — read-only contract for queries
+  - BaseNFTMarketplace.sol — A simple contract designed for listing and purchasing NFTs on Base Sepolia.
+This contract is intended for demos showcasing how to build an NFT marketplace, handling token transfers and user interactions within decentralized applications

 - package.json
   Dependency manifest referencing Coinbase SDKs and multiple Base + Coinbase repositories.